RUDRA-PRATAP-SINGH01/Distributed-rate-limiter/docs/architecture/routing-architecture.md

 Given multiple upstream gateways with different latency, error rates, and static weights, I need to:

-1. **Distribute traffic proportionally** to healthy capacity — not round-robin.
+1. Distribute traffic proportionally: To healthy capacity, not round-robin.
-2. **Detect degradation** faster than DNS TTL or manual ops toggles.
+2. Detect degradation: Faster than DNS TTL or manual ops toggles.
-3. **Fail over** within a single client request when the primary gateway errors.
+3. Fail over: Within a single client request when the primary gateway errors.
-4. **Integrate with circuit breakers** so open circuits exclude gateways from selection.
+4. Integrate with circuit breakers: So open circuits exclude gateways from selection.
-5. **Expose decision metadata** (`X-Gateway-ID`, score, failover flag) for support tickets.
+5. Expose decision metadata: (`X-Gateway-ID`, score, failover flag) for support tickets.

 ---

 ## Why the problem exists

 Weighted DNS does not see 5xx responses.
-Kubernetes Service endpoints spread load evenly — they ignore that gateway-b has 50 ms P99 while gateway-c throws 35% errors in my chaos tests.
+Kubernetes Service endpoints spread load evenly. they ignore that gateway-b has 50 ms P99 while gateway-c throws 35% errors in my chaos tests.

 Client-side retries multiply traffic to already-failing nodes unless something centralizes health signal.
 The sidecar already sits on the request path after rate limiting; routing is the next hop.